Recognising adult abuse

 Guidance for members of the public and staff working with vulnerable adults is available to download at the following links.

-- Guidance for the public on adult abuse (PDF 434 KB)
+- Guidance for members of the public on recognising adult abuse (PDF 3.4 MB)

 - Help with PDF files

 Standards and guidance for organisations working with vulnerable adults in the voluntary, community and independent sectors is also available to download from the Volunteer Now website.

 - a vulnerable adult may tell you about apparent abuse

 - a friend, family member or somebody else may tell you something that causes you concern